 H. Chad Lane, PhD (PI) is an Associate Professor of Educational Psychology and Informatics at the University of Illinois, Urbana-Champaign.
 Prof. Lane’s research focuses on the design, use, and impacts of intelligent technologies for learning and behavior change.
 This work involves blending techniques from the entertainment industry (that foster engagement) with those from artificial intelligence and intelligent tutoring systems (that promote learning), as well as running studies to better understand whether and how the resulting learning experiences impact learners.
 He received his PhD in Computer Science from the University of Pittsburgh in 2004, and has over 60 publications in the areas of artificial intelligence, learning sciences, and educational games.

 Sherry Yi, EdM (Research Assistant) is an educational psychology PhD student at the University of Illinois, Urbana-Champaign.
 She is investing ways to trigger interest in STEM using entertainment technologies.
 On the broader scale, she aims to create and design educational technologies that enhance learning on the day-to-day basis.
+She contributes to measurements on STEM and Minecraft interest on the project and maintains this website.

 Brian Guerrero (Research Assistant) is a student in Curriculum and Instruction at University of Illinois with a heavy emphasis on digital technologies.
 He hopes to integrate augmented reality, virtual reality and gaming into more educational spaces.
 Much of his interests stem from a background of community development in online gaming communities.